Creating a Community of All Abilities Through Recreation

 TR is used with many populations and can be found in numerous settings including hospitals, rehabilitation centers and community recreation centers.
 Our full-time staff are Certified Therapeutic Recreation Specialists (CTRS) which requires a 4-year degree (or equivalent experience) and passing a national certification exam.
 In addition, staff must receive 50 hours of continuing education every five years to stay certified.
 We feel this helps ensure staff are up to date on the current trends and issues in our field and are passionate about what they do.

-According to the US Census Bureau, 5.7% of people living in Boulder County have some type of disability.
-EXPAND recognizes that each person is an individual who has their own thoughts, hopes, dreams and needs.
-We want to get to know you so we can support you in the best way possible.
+According to the US Census Bureau, 6.6% of people under 65 years old living in Boulder County have a disability.
+We recognize each person is an individual with their own hopes, dreams and needs.
+We offer different types of programs and services to provide an option that will work for everyone.

 Some of the people we have supported in the past have diagnosis such as: